testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 icon: fas fa-glasses pt-5 pb-5
 ---

-Writing combinatorial tests usually requires that the author of the test plans for combinatorial testing upfront.
+Writing combinatorial tests usually requires that the author of the test plan be upfront.
 This requires that all the combination variables and their values are identified and combined with the code that creates possible combinations and loops through each one of them.
-However, it would be nice to simplify the process and enable testers to write combinatorial tests in a manner that is as close as possible to a test the checks just one combination.
+However, it would be nice to simplify the process and enable testers to write combinatorial tests in a manner that is as close as possible to a test that checks just one combination.
 This is where combinatorial [Sketch]'es come in.
 A combinatorial sketch allows a tester to write combinatorial tests in an intuitive way without worrying about variable identification, calculation of combinations, and any explicit loops.